michaelneuper/website/content/posts/efficient-latex-editing-with-emacs/index.md

 (add-hook LaTeX-mode-hook #'xenops-mode)
 ```

-Here are some of the notable features of Xenops:
+Here are some the notable features of Xenops:

 ### Render Maths, Tables and TikZ Diagrams

-Xenops replaces the `preview-latex` functionality in auctex, which does not seem to support rendering images as SVGs.
+_Xenops_ replaces the `preview-latex` functionality in _AUCTeX_, which does not seem to support rendering images as SVGs.

 <video autoplay loop muted playsinline width="100%">
   <source src="xenops-render.webm" type="video/webm">